Testing gravity with cold atom interferometry: Results and prospects: Measuring gravity with atoms

 The first demonstration of a measurement of gravity acceleration using cold atom interferometry was published about thirty years ago in \cite{Kasevich1991} and later with a higher precision in \cite{Peters1999}.

-The workings of atom interferometers can be understood by analogy with optical interferometers: using atom optics tools made of material structures or, nowadays more often, laser light, the wave packet of the atoms entering the system is split, reflected and recombined: at the output, an interference signal can be observed.
+The workings of atom interferometers can be understood by analogy with optical interferometers: using atom optics tools made of material structures or, nowadays more often, laser light, the wave packet of the atoms entering the system is split, reflected and recombined: at the output, an interference signal can be observed if no which-way information is available.
 More generally, atom interferometry can be considered as an example of quantum interference due to the different paths connecting the initial and the final state of a system.
 Any physical effect, such as gravity, acting in a different way for the different paths will lead to a change of the interference pattern; by measuring this change, the effect can be studied.

-Recent experiments are usually based on atom interferometry schemes in which the wavepackets of freely falling samples of cold atoms are split and recombined using laser pulses in a Raman \cite{Kasevich1991,Kasevich1992} or Bragg \cite{Giltner1995,Muller2008b} configuration.
-A gravity acceleration $g$, for example, produces a phase change $\Delta \phi \propto k g T^2$ at the interferometer output, where $k$ is the effective wavevector of the light splitting and recombining the wavepacket and $T$ is the free-fall time for the atom between the laser pulses.
+Recent experiments are usually based on atom interferometry schemes in which the wavepackets of freely falling cold atoms are split and recombined with laser pulses \cite{Kleinert2015}; two-photon Raman \cite{Kasevich1991,Kasevich1992,Peters1999} or Bragg \cite{Giltner1995,Muller2008b,Altin2013,Damico2016} transitions or single-photon transitions on ultranarrow lines \cite{Hu2017,Rudolph2020} are used to prevent spontaneous emission processes.
+The gravity acceleration $g$ produces a phase change at the interferometer output

+where $k$ is the effective wavevector of the light splitting and recombining the wavepacket and $T$ is the free-fall time for the atom between the laser pulses.
 This corresponds to the free-fall distance measured with the laser wavelength as a ruler.

+Other schemes were demonstrated to measure $g$ with atom interferometry as, for example, in experiments based on Bloch oscillations~\cite{BenDahan1996,Clade2005,Ferrari2006}.
+In the case of Bloch oscillations, the cold atoms are held in a vertical optical lattice; the effect of gravity and of the periodical potential due to the laser standing wave produces oscillations in momentum space with a frequency $\nu_{BO}$ given by